gittar/kmeanstf/README.md

 [barspeed]: img/barspeed3.png "speed-up chart"

-Below you see speed-up values measured for different values of data set size *n* and number of centroids *k* for 2D-data. for larger data sets also the speed-up tends to be higher.
+Below you see speed-up values measured for different values of data set size *n* and number of centroids *k* for 2D-data.
+For larger data sets also the speed-up tends to be higher.
 For small data sets, however, KMeansTF is actually often slower than scikit-learn KMeans.
 Perhaps this is caused caused by a start-up time for tensorflow.
 One could argue that this is not so relevant but it may also indicate potential for improvement for the kmeanstf implementation.
 ![alt text][speed-up]